ampproject/amp-toolbox/packages/optimizer/README.md

 #### `minify`

 Minifies the generated HTML output.
-Requires the following `terser` to be installed when inlined `amp-script` should be minified.
+Requires [`terser`](https://www.npmjs.com/package/terser) to be installed when inlined `amp-script` should be minified.
 Combine with [separateKeyframes](#separateKeyframes) to also minify CSS.

 - name: `minify`
 - valid options: `[true|false]`